njohnsto58/Oracle_kerberos/README.md

 frank_id_rsa - the private key that can be used on UNIX frank_id_rsa.pub - the public key that can be placed into the UNIX file .ssh/authorized_keys

 There are 2 parts - Windows Server and UNIX server.
 I haven't finished the scripts to set up the Windows client.
-They may come later.
+They may come later, but the files are generated and placed in an appropriate directory to transfer.

+The process involves generating a number of files on the AD server for EACH UNIX database, then transferring those files to the UNIX host to run and set up that environment.
+The files when generated

 ## ASSUMPTIONS:
 The executer of the Windows scripts is able to create and update users in AD, and generate the AD certificate.

-In addition to AD Domain Services, also requires Certificate Services to generte the certificate PSCP has been installed on the Windows AD Server - I use https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html The executer of the UNIX scripts is oracle
+In addition to AD Domain Services, also requires Certificate Services to generte the certificate To transfer the files from the Windows AD Server to the UNIX database host, you'll need a mechanism to copy the files.
+I use PSCP from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html The executer of the UNIX scripts is oracle
 The files sqlnet.ora, dsi.ora are placed in the directory $ORACLE_HOME/network/admin - the scripts enable other directories to be used, but I have not tested this.